What is entrepreneurship? Learn the definition and meaning of entrepreneurship

 They hate the 9-5 grind.
 This might be because it doesn’t work with childcare, or it could be that they’re more creative at 2am!
 Maybe it’s just because they hate being in the office 9-5, Monday to Friday and they want to set their own hours.
 Either way, when starting a business, working to their own schedule is just one advantage.

 They like the thrill of the chase.
 Creating a business and building success can be risky!
 Many entrepreneurs get a buzz from it – it creates excitement and adventure.
 The thrill of smashing targets and winning awards is an incredible pay-off.
-Take it from us – the buzz when we won UK eCommerce Software Or Extension Of The Year at the UK eCommerce Awards earlier this year was incredible!
+Take it from us – the buzz when we won UK eCommerce Software Or Extension Of The Year at the UK eCommerce Awards was incredible!